Jan Matthew Schoffeleers: Activities in Malawi

 In 1955, Schoffeleers was sent as a missionary priest to Nyasaland, as Malawi was then known, and spent over two years based near Thyolo, where he witnessed an initiation ceremony soon after his arrival, which stimulated his interest in local religious customs.
 From 1958, he was based in the Lower Shire Valley, where he remained for five years.
 Here, he found it difficult to convert local people to the Roman Catholic faith because of the activities of the local M'Bona Cult and the masked Nyau society.
 Schoffeleers spent much of his time investigating the M’Bona martyr cult and Nyau society, although the latter in particular was strongly anti-Christian.
 This led him into conflict with his religious superiors, and Schoffeleers began to redefine himself as an anthropologist rather than a missionary.

 At the end of over seven years in Malawi without a holiday, Schoffeleers was entitled to a sabbatical to study: he wished to study anthropology, but to do so without leaving Africa.
-At that time, the Jesuit-run Lovanium University at Kinshasa in the Democratic Republic of the Congo offered an anthropology course aimed at missionaries, and Schoffeleers studied there in the academic year 1963–1964.
+At that time, the Catholic university Lovanium University at Kinshasa in the Democratic Republic of the Congo offered an anthropology course aimed at missionaries, and Schoffeleers studied there in the academic year 1963–1964.
 At the end of his first academic year, he returned to Malawi to undertake further fieldwork on the M’Bona cult.

 The deteriorating security situation in the Congo prevented his return to Kinshasa, so he transferred to the University of Oxford in 1966, joining St Catherine's College to study Social anthropology and, after gaining his B. Litt degree in June 1966, he registered for a D. Phil degree and returned to Malawi for further study of the M’Bona cult, masked societies and spirit possession in the south of that country.

 After intensive fieldwork in Malawi, where he supported himself through part-time teaching, Schoffeleers returned to Oxford in January 1968 and wrote his thesis examining the M’Bona cult, the Nyau society and spirit possession cults based on his fieldwork in the Lower Shire Valley over the next nine months.
 He later recalled that he wanted to study anthropology to understand Africans better, but the knowledge he gained also gave him a new perspective on religion.

 Immediately after receiving his doctorate, Schoffeleers returned to Malawi, and from 1968 to 1971 he taught in a Catholic seminary there.
 However, his attempts to Africanise the Roman Catholic liturgy and sacraments were opposed by the Catholic archbishop of Malawi, and he resigned from the seminary in 1971 to take up a post as Senior lecturer in Social Anthropology at the University of Malawi, based in Zomba, a post he retained until 1976.
 Schoffeleers later said that he left Malawi because the increasingly repressive regime of Hastings Banda had imprisoned some university students and was causing others to leave the country, so he saw no point in remaining there.